-BE IT FURTHER RESOLVED, that we request that the Highlands Council develop and adopt formal methodology to create and define Municipal Averages and their values to be used for the Farmland Preservation Program.
+BE IT FURTHER RESOLVED, that we support the Highlands Development Credit Bank's efforts to develop and adopt formal methodology to create and define Municipal

+Averages and their values to be used for the Farmland Preservation Program.

 BE IT FURTHER RESOLVED, that we urge the SADC to use the municipal average of the value of the development potential as determined by the Highlands Council in lieu of appraisals when a Highlands easement sale applicant so requests.